 Secretive food behaviors (hiding, stealing, or hoarding food)

 Avoiding mealtimes or activities that involve food

-Feelings of shame or guilt regarding food and/or eating
+Feelings of disgust, shame, depression, anxiety, or guilt after eating

 Research suggests the most effective treatment for eating disorders includes a combination of therapeutic, nutritional and medical care.

 Through therapy, clients can uncover the roots of their eating disorder and also learn behavioral techniques for stress management, coping, effective communication and relaxation.
 Family therapy can also be very useful in working through relationship dynamics that contribute to recovery.

 Over time, therapy helps individuals better regulate their emotions, increase positive behaviors and decrease their disordered eating symptoms.

 Crosswinds provides evidence-based therapeutic care while also coordinating care with dietitians, psychiatrists and physicians.
 We assess the severity of eating disorders and help connect individuals and families with the appropriate level of care.
 In many cases, Crosswinds will be able to provide individual or family therapy to address the root of the disordered eating behaviors.
 However, in severe cases, we provide referrals to exceptional providers of intensive outpatient programs, partial-hospitalization programs or inpatient care.
 Crosswinds works with our clients to ensure comprehensive treatment is taking place with a physician, psychiatrist and dietitian, as necessary.